JeremyLikness/jeremylikness-blog/content/blog/migrate-from-medium-to-hugo/index.md

 ![Tags navigation](/blog/migrate-from-medium-to-hugo/images/tags.jpg)
 <figcaption>Tags navigation</figcaption>

 This is the logic.
-I don't mind nested if/then and convoluted code because it's just used for generation of the end website and my main goal is the right static content on the other side.
+I don't mind the nested if/then statements and convoluted code because it's just used for generation of the end website and my main goal is the right static content on the other side.

 {{<highlight html>}}
 <div class="section-title">